 In the last exhibition room, we can see a completely different approach to fashion.
 It introduced me to the pioneers of Berlin’s sustainable fashion scene who create their garments from upcycled materials and base their supply chains on local production.

 There’s a space where you can share your best slow fashion tips with fellow visitors and get inspiration from others.
 I loved that you could even grab mini repair kits to give your clothes a new lease of life.
 I’ve had some of the pieces in my closet for nearly a decade, so it will definitely come in handy!
-I’ve also heard that the museum organised various creative workshops and lectures to accompany the exhibition, although I’m not sure what it looks like now!
+I’ve also heard that the museum organises various creative workshops and lectures to accompany the exhibition, which definitely sounds worth looking into!

 So… Is the exhibition worth it?

 All in all, I loved learning more about the dark sides of fashion and exploring various sustainable alternatives.
-I mean, what better place to do so than the global hub of the fair fashion world?
-Now, for full disclosure purposes, I’ve always been transparent about the fact that I could never give up on high street retailers.
-I live in a country with fairly low purchasing power and I’m in the starting phase of my career.
-Therefore, spending £100+ on a single piece of clothing currently isn’t feasible for me.
-While I’d gladly invest in a few higher-end pieces, I’d generally rather spend the money elsewhere.
+I mean, what better place to do so than the global hub for ethical fashion?
+Now, for full disclosure purposes, I’ve always been transparent about the fact that I could never fully give up on high street retailers.
+While I’d gladly invest in a number of higher-end pieces, I’d generally rather spend the money elsewhere.

 I would say that a huge portion of my closet comes from thrift shops.
 I only purchase brand new clothing a couple of times each year.
 Going through the racks of pre-loved garments and looking for the best deals brings me so much joy.
 Plus, you simply can’t beat the feeling of achievement when you find a real gem!

 Call me hopelessly optimistic, but I believe that one day, affordability and fairness won’t have to be mutually exclusive.
-And if it means that companies’ profit margin will be lower or we’ll have to pay a few extra quid… Well, it’s a trade-off I’d be happy to make.
+And if it means that profit margins will be lower or we’ll have to pay a few extra quid… Well, it’s a trade-off I’d be happy to make.

 Want to plan your visit?